pierrediedhiou/cybersecurity-journey/glossary.md

 - **Bind Shell** — A shell that binds to a port on the compromised system and listens for an incoming connection from the attacker.
 The attacker connects to the target (opposite of reverse shell)
+- **Blocklist** — A security approach that explicitly blocks known bad items while allowing everything else.
+Less secure than an allowlist because unknown threats are not blocked
 ## C
 - **cat** — Linux command meaning concatenate, used to display file contents
 - **Censys** — Search engine for Internet-connected hosts, websites, certificates,